.sb

+The country code derives from the name of the country prior to independence according to the ISO 3166 standard (Solomon Islands, British).

+The Principality of Seborga sometimes uses this domain name for its websites.

-2nd Level domains
+Second-level domains

-As of February 12, 2016 registering domains directly at the second level is allowed.
+As of 12 February 2016 registering domains directly at the second level is allowed.
 Second-level domains are manually reviewed and must be approved by the NIC before they're added to the zone.